Lost Coaster of Superstition Mountain: Construction

 Superstition Mountain operated at Indiana Beach from 1984 to 2001.
-Plagued with electrical issues due to the electrical track not being able to operate in the rain, Tom Spackman Jr. (the park's previous owner) decided he wanted to turn the ride into a rollercoaster.
-He turned to CCI, which built both of Indiana Beach's previous Wooden Rollercoasters, to take on the task of turning the old dark ride into a coaster.
-During the 2001 offseason, Indiana Beach employees began disassembling the old ride, and got it ready for CCI.
-The coaster features some of the craziest and tightest turns a rollercoaster had ever seen, some having a radius of less than 6 feet.
-To accommodate these turns, CCI also had to build a proprietary new train for the ride.
+The park opted to turn the ride into a roller coaster, contracting CCI, which built both of Indiana Beach's previous wooden roller coasters.
+During the 2001 offseason, Indiana Beach employees began disassembling the old ride to prepare for construction.
+As some of the ride's turns would have a radius of 6 ft, CCI created new trains for the ride.
 Originally, the cars did not have any kind of cage around them, but it was determined that cages were needed to protect guests from potential harm.
 On Friday, May 17, 2002, the new coaster was announced at a media event.
 The coaster officially opened on June 6, 2002.

 2002 Offseason

-In the offseason of 2002, the ride was updated to include more features and upgrades, such as new animatronics, props, and even plumbing for a waterfall.
-The top of the mountain was also finished, adding one more floor to increase its height.
+In the offseason of 2002, the ride was updated to include more features and upgrades, such as new animatronics, props, and plumbing for a waterfall.
+The top of the mountain was also finished, adding another floor to increase its height.